Exterior - Bensberg Town Hall Germany Gottfried Böhm

 Stair detai - Bensberg Town Hall Germany Gottfried Böhm

 The controversial conversion of the medieval castle into an aggressively angular town hall began in 1962 and was the work of expressionist German architect and concrete enthusiast Gottfried Böhm.
-The works began with the removal of post-1850 additions to the decrepit structure and the restoration of surviving 12th-century walls and towers.
+The works began with removing post-1850 additions to the decrepit structure and restoring surviving 12th-century walls and towers.
 The Town Hall was built on the ruin of the old medieval castle, including the remains of the wall and towers and the creation of a new ensemble.
-The new additions were made of exposed concrete and dominated by the sculpturally shaped stair tower in the courtyard of the town hall, which complements the old towers’ play with its modern tower interpretation.
+The new additions were made of exposed concrete and dominated by the sculpturally shaped stair tower in the town hall courtyard, which complements the old towers’ play with its modern tower interpretation.

 The structure opens toward the inner ward, with its fully glazed ground floor.
-The facade is broken down by continuous horizontal windows above 1.70m high parapets and underlines the overall castle-like character.
+The facade is broken down by continuous horizontal windows above 1.70m high parapets, which underlines the castle-like character.
 This bewildering turret-topped building dominates the small German town of Bensberg, looking as if two completely unrelated structures crashed into each other on a misty hilltop.

 Bensberg Town Hall Floor Plan